-All equipment found in not-operational condition due to sudden or intermittent failure, unsafe condition or abnormality should be identified, recorded, tagged out and removed from service for further corrective maintenance;
+Any equipment discovered to be non-operational as a result of an unexpected or intermittent failure, an unsafe condition, or abnormality to be identified, recorded, tagged out and removed from service for further and/or additional corrective maintenance.

-All records of preventive maintenance action or corrective maintenance service performed on all tools, equipment, and vehicles will be documented and be retained within equipment inventory and preventive maintenance schedule database and kept available at project site /head office.
+All records of preventive maintenance or corrective maintenance action performed on tools, equipment, and vehicles will be tracked through the equipment inventory and maintenance schedule database and kept available at project sites/head offices.
+Every replacement part for equipment shall have at least the same safety factor as the part it is replacing.